 The name Campbell did not come into use until several generations later.

-It was Sir Cailean Mòr Campbell's grandfather Dugald on Lochawe who is said to have been the first given the nickname "Cam Beul" since he apparently had the engaging trait of talking out of one side of his mouth.
-Cam beul means curved mouth in the Gaelic.
-This Duncan was so much loved by his family that they took his nickname as their family name and held to it even beyond Argyll.
+It was Sir Cailean Mòr Campbell's grandfather Dugald of Lochawe who is said to have been the first given the nickname "Cam Beul" since Dugald apparently had the trait of talking out of one side of his mouth.
+Cam beul means "Curved Mouth" (or Wry-Mouth) in the Gaelic.
+This Dugald was so much loved and respected by his family that they took his nickname as their family name and held to it even beyond Argyll.

 The name Cambel was first used by the family in the 13th century.
 The first chief of the clan to appear on record as "Campbell" may well have been Sir Duncan of Lochawe when he was created Lord Campbell in 1445.

 In November 2006, C. Randell Seale of the Clan Campbell Society (NA) proposed a new theory that the "Campbell" name had a medical origin.
 In part, he noted that Einar Sigurdsson, Earl of Orkney (died 1020), was called Einar Wry-Mouth as was Bolesław III Wrymouth, Duke of Lesser Poland, Silesia and Sandomierz between 1102 and 1107 and over the whole of Poland between 1107 and 1138.
 Surviving works of Einar of Orkney and Boleslaw of Poland indicate a similar facial curvature even though the two men are not directly related.